bonny/WordPress-Simple-History/readme.txt

 the new press release and created an article for it.
 Great!
 Now I don't have to do that."_

 Or for debug purposes:
-_"The site feels very slow since yesterday.
+_"The site feels slow since yesterday.
 Has anyone done anything special? ...
 Ah, Steven activated 'naughy-plugin-x', that must be it."_

 #### See it in action